-Short-Term Investments-The Company places its investments primarily in U.S. Government agencies and securities, corporate bonds and commercial paper.
+Short-Term Investments-The Company places its investments primarily in U.S. Government agencies and securities, corporate bonds and commercial paper with maturities less than one year.
 The Company classifies all investments as available-for-sale.
 Such investments are recorded at fair value, with unrealized gains and losses recorded as a separate component of stockholders' equity.
 The Company recognizes gains and losses when these securities are sold using the specific identification method.

 Revenue Recognition-The Company accounts for revenue in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 605, "Revenue Recognition" ("ASC 605").
 The Company determines the timing of revenue recognition based upon factors such as passage of title, installation, payment terms and ability to return products.
-The Company recognizes revenue when all of the following criteria are met: (i) persuasive evidence that an arrangement exists; (ii) delivery of the products and/or services has occurred; (iii) the selling price is fixed or determinable; and (iv) collectability is reasonably assured.
+The Company recognizes revenue when all of the following criteria are met: (i) there is persuasive evidence that an arrangement exists; (ii) delivery of the products and/or services has occurred; (iii) the selling price is fixed or determinable; and (iv) collectability is reasonably assured.

 Revenue is generated from the sale of the Company's surgical devices.
-Our surgical devices consist primarily of individual disposable handpieces and equipment generators.
-Our customers need the combination of the generator and the handpieces to have a functional system.
+The Company's surgical devices consist primarily of individual disposable handpieces and equipment generators.
+The Company's customers need the combination of the generator and the handpieces to have a functional system.
 The Company believes that the generator and handpiece are considered a single unit of accounting under ASC 605 because neither the generator nor handpiece have value to the customer on a standalone basis.
 Therefore, because the customer needs both the generator and handpiece to have a functional system, revenue is recognized upon the later of delivery of the generator or the handpiece.